instaclustr/terraform-provider-instaclustr/docs/index.md

 ### Ignore_changes lifecycle feature inconsistency

-The ‘ignore_changes’ feature in Terraform does not work as expected in the Instaclustr Terraform Provider.
+The `ignore_changes` feature in Terraform does not work as expected in the Instaclustr Terraform Provider.

 #### Case 1
-When all changes in the Terraform configuration file (.tf) are ignored using 'ignore_changes', 'ignore_changes' works correctly.
+When all changes in the Terraform configuration file (.tf) are ignored using `ignore_changes`, `ignore_changes` works correctly.
 The plan stage shows no changes and the apply stage is not triggered.

 **Example**